IowaDave/pxt-makerbit-maze/index.md

 * seven earring backs from the craft store, with the little clips that hold them in place
 * jumper wires for the LED and the pins
 * a small box (I re-used an Amazon delivery box.)
 * a label to keep things organized.
-Feel free to print a copy of my PDF, if you wish.
+Feel free to download and print a copy of my PDF, if you wish.
 Use this link: [https://raw.githubusercontent.com/IowaDave/pxt-makerbit-maze/main/images/Maze_Console.pdf](https://raw.githubusercontent.com/IowaDave/pxt-makerbit-maze/main/images/Maze_Console.pdf)

 Here are some images showing selected examples of the components.
-You'll need more pins and jumper wires than they show.
+You'll need more jumper wires than they show.
 Re-check the quantities in that list, above.

 ![Examples of Components](https://raw.githubusercontent.com/IowaDave/pxt-makerbit-maze/main/images/components.jpg)
 <br><br>